zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-services.md

 ### Test The Application

-Press **F5** to run the application, or if your app is still running, simply save the file and refresh the page or point the page at the **Default.aspx** url.
-Since all the changes were made in JavaScript, it’s not necessary to stop and start the application.
+Press **F5** to run the application, or if your app is still running, simply save the file and refresh the page or point the page at the `Default.aspx` url.
+Since all the changes were made in JavaScript, it's not necessary to stop and start the application.

 Notice that the application shows the employees in a list.
 Press **F12** to open the developer tools.
-Click on the network tab and click the **“Start Capturing”** button.
+Click on the network tab and click the **Start Capturing** button.
 Refresh the page.
-Notice the request that is made to **api/employees**.
+Notice the request that is made to
+**api/employees**.
 Double-click on the request.
-Notice that the **Content- Type** is set to **JSON**.
+Notice that the **Content-Type** is set to **JSON**.

 ![F12 Content Type Inspection](/images/webforms/hello-services-f12-content-type-json.png)